In The Doing, Your Being Becomes

 Today, this is a reminder to myself.
 We are all works in progress…until we choose to not see it that way.
 Always, always remain teachable, and recognize that lessons come from everywhere and everyone.
 And through each struggle, crisis, broken relationship or disaster, what you take from it, what you do in the midst of it…that is a step toward the person you will become.

-This is the sixth post in the Personality Style Series.
+This is the sixth and final post in the Personality Style Series.
 Read through the others here:

 - Personality Isn't Going Away: A Historical Intro

 - Make Me Feel Important!
 The High D Personality Style